ESP32: Getting Started With Firebase (Realtime Database)

 “Firebase is a toolset to “build, improve, and grow your app”, and the tools it gives you cover a large portion of the services that developers would normally have to build themselves but don’t really want to build because they’d rather be focusing on the app experience itself.
 This includes things like analytics, authentication, databases, configuration, file storage, push messaging, and the list goes on.
 The services are hosted in the cloud and scale with little to no effort on the part of the developer.”

-This paragraph was taken from this article, and we recommend that you read that article if you want to understand better what firebase is and what it allows you to do.
+This paragraph was taken from this article, and we recommend that you read it if you want to better understand what Firebase is and what it allows you to do.

 You can use the ESP32 to connect and interact with your Firebase project, and you can create applications to control the ESP32 via Firebase from anywhere in the world.

-In this tutorial, we’ll create a Firebase project with a realtime database, and we’ll use the ESP32 to store and read data from the database.
-The ESP32 can interact with the database from anywhere in the world as long as it is connected to the internet.
+In this tutorial, we’ll create a Firebase project with a Realtime Database and use the ESP32 to store and retrieve data.
+Once connected to the internet, the ESP32 can access the database from anywhere in the world.

 ESP32 Firebase Project Introduction realtime database